-Major Scott Freeman of UCF PD can be heard on video asking Bennett to “be reasonable” and put on a mask, as Bennett tried to negotiate with him, saying students weren’t following social distancing guidelines.
+Major Scott Freeman of UCF PD can be heard on video asking Bennett to “be reasonable” and put on a mask, as Bennett tried to negotiate the orders with him, arguing that students weren’t following social distancing guidelines.

-Bennett, who had a mask with her all along, only complied after being told she would otherwise be trespassed by police.
-Bennett then said she brought a “very special mask” for the occasion and, in a clear attempt to further agitate the protesters, she slipped on a red mask that read “Make America Great Again.”
+The controversial guest, who had a mask with her all along, only complied after being told she would otherwise be trespassed by police.
+At that point, she resigned, saying she had brought a “very special mask” for the occasion.
+Then, in a clear attempt to further agitate protesters, she slipped on a red mask that read “Make America Great Again.”

 Bennett also runs a far-right YouTube show called “Liberty Hangout,” in which she mainly visits college campuses and does random interviews with students on hot-button sociopolitical issues.
 She alleges she dropped in on students to ask who they were voting for in the upcoming general election, Joe Biden or Donald Trump, but the video she posted of her visit does not show her asking anyone this question.

 Her infamous reputation for purposefully agitating people during her interviews precedes her.
 Freeman said Bennett’s presence was having a similar effect on campus by inciting the students, making it impossible for them to enforce social distancing policies on the crowd, so he asked Bennett to leave for the sake of order and peace.

 Bennett and her team again refused to comply with that request and began strolling around campus.
 As protesters followed, tensions grew higher, causing a stir that resulted in an altercation when Bennett's security team physically assaulted UCF students.